flyfoxuk/casinocoin-libjs/packages/libjs/README.md

 $ npm i @casinocoin/libjs --save
 ```

+### Client Environment

-### Node.js
+#### Node.js

-If libjs is utilized in Node.js server-side solution, please install the following required peer dependencies:
+If libjs is utilized in a Node.js server-side solution (Commonjs format), please install the following required peer dependencies:

 ```bash
 $ npm i bufferutil utf-8-validate --save
 ```

+#### Web

+If libjs is utilized within the browser (UMD format), no additional peer dependencies are required.

 ## For Project Contributors